virtual-world-framework/vwf/public/web/docs/install.md

  *3. Run the node server with debug flag.*

-     $ node --debug node-server.js
+     $ npm run debug

 or

-     $ node --debug-brk node-server.js  // to pause debugger at start
+     $ node --debug node-server.js -a ./public

+or to pause the debugger at start

+     $ node --debug-brk node-server.js  -a ./public

  *4. In your browser go to [http://127.0.0.1:8080/debug?port=5858](http://127.0.0.1:8080/debug?port=5858) and use as you would with your typical browser tools.*